Hull Residential Design Guide SPD

 The SPG looks at critical, but often default positions on car parking and bin strategies; subjects that shape the spaces inbetween buildings, but often overlooked.
 Whilst two spaces per household seems to be the default go-to in new suburban housing, the ultimatum is you cannot have playable space and high car ratios.
 So when faced with street layouts, the document proposes alternative parking strategies from rear lane to hybrid podium or semi-basement arrangements to free up street space for planting and play.
 Bins too all too often dominate street scenes.
 The SPG sets out collective and individuals strategies and asks design teams to declare the strategy and provide a design response that suitable hides the bins whilst contributing towards regular collections, maintenance and management.

-Hull’s ‘basin’ like topography presents a significant and unique challange for all new development in the city, and particularly housing.
-Resistance to flooding through design of landscape and SUDS will be an integral part of new neighbourhood plans and take different forms on urban and suburban sites.
+Hull’s ‘basin’ like topography presents a significant and unique challenge for all new development in the city, and particularly housing.
+Resistance to flooding through design of landscape and SUDS will be an integral part of new neighborhood plans and take different forms on urban and suburban sites.